 Clubs notify their District Final entrant’s details by 14th January 2020.

-RIBI (Rotary in British & Ireland) National Finals -Birmingham -details to be confirmed
+RIBI (Rotary in British & Ireland) National Finals -2nd May 2020 Birmingham College of Food and Technology

 Competition Rules and Entry form